Grandparents as Champions for Health Promotion

 SBM: grandparents-as-champions-for-health-promotion

-Danielle M. Wischenka, PhD; Behavioral Medicine Psychology Postdoctoral Fellow, VA Palo Alto Healthcare System
+Written By: Marissa Kobayashi, MHS - PhD Candidate, University of Miami Miller School of Medicine; Danielle M. Wischenka, PhD - Behavioral Medicine Psychology Postdoctoral Fellow, VA Palo Alto Healthcare System

-Societal and economic shifts have contributed to both increased numbers of multigenerational households1 and a growing reliance on grandparents to provide childcare.
+Societal and economic shifts have contributed to both increased numbers of multigenerational households and a growing reliance on grandparents to provide childcare.
 Grandparents have a variety of responsibilities within their families, including helping with homework, transportation, and other caregiving tasks.
-Grandparents also report enjoying their roles passing down wisdom, heritage, and morality.2
+Grandparents also report enjoying their roles passing down wisdom, heritage, and morality.

-The involvement of grandparents in daily family life has generally been found to be beneficial to grandchildren’s well-being and socio-emotional health;3,4 however, research also indicates that grandparents’ involvement can negatively impact grandchildren’s weight status, diet, and physical activity.5,6 Interestingly, grandparent caregivers are in a unique position to promote healthy diet and exercise behaviors in their grandchildren.
+The involvement of grandparents in daily family life has generally been found to be beneficial to grandchildren’s well-being and socio-emotional health; however, research also indicates that grandparents’ involvement can negatively impact grandchildren’s weight status, diet, and physical activity.
+Interestingly, grandparent caregivers are in a unique position to promote healthy diet and exercise behaviors in their grandchildren.

 This article outlines several “champion tips” and fun activities to help parents and grandparents work together to promote nutritious eating and good health.